exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 So I sat down and wrote up a set of somewhat more generic rules that incorporate more of my "standard playstyle".
 If you can really call any part of a constantly evolving, bits and pieces of inspiration from every game I like, changes depending on the mood and genre, playstyle "standard".

-Anyway, this set of generic rules is intended to be used as a "framework" for just about any solo game of the style I tend to run for myself, with maybe a bit more formalized structure.
+Anyway, the mechanics and scene structure are intended to be used as a "framework" for just about any solo game of the style I tend to run for myself, with maybe a bit more formalized structure.

 Casting about in my brain for a good Christmas theme involving lots of strangers and high tension (and high stakes), I was completely stumped.
 I knew I wanted to incorporate a strong scene structure, almost like a board game.
 I knew I wanted plenty of opportunities for social interaction.
 I knew I wanted hard choices at the end.